spacetelescope/jwst_magic/docs/magic_user_guide/v_testing_in_dhas_v4.md

       1. Click on the box for "Enable Batch Mode"

-      2. Click "Select Files" and choose the relevant files ???????
+      2. Click "Select Files" and choose the relevant files using CMD+click (Mac keyboard) / CTRL+click (PC keyboard) to individually select multiple files???????

-    6. Click the “Run” button.
+    6. Click the “Run” button

 4. Wait for the simulator to run